cablelabs/os-provisioning/README.md

 ## Architectural Concepts

-NMS Prime is written with PHP 7.1, [Laravel 5.3](https://laravel.com/) framework and a modern and responsive [Bootstrap](http://getbootstrap.com/) theme.
+NMS Prime is based on the [Laravel](https://laravel.com/) Framework and uses [PHP 7](https://php.net) for the Back-End and a modern and responsive [Bootstrap](http://getbootstrap.com/) Theme for the Front-End.

 It is tested and developed under CentOS 7 (RHEL 7).

 NMS Prime is build with standard Linux tools, like
 - [ISC DHCP](https://www.isc.org/downloads/dhcp/)